 Cats are just like human beings – they need tender love and care.
 Nutrition in a cat plays a really vital role.
 The cat owner not only needs to take special care about what the cat ingests but also the quality of the food that is given to the cat.

 Cat foods vary from brand to brand.
-Ultimately, the owner needs to decide if they want to feed the cat quality food or just garbage.
+Ultimately, the owner needs to decide if he wants to feed the cat quality food or just garbage.
 There is the question of dry foods or semi-wet food; which is better for the cat?
 What food is better for the cat?
 Feeding your cat dry food has its demerits.
 Here are some answers:

-The high temperature used on dry cat food distorts all the nutrients in the food; this will lead to the cats consuming sub-standard foods, or those that lack few or no nutrients at all.
+The high temperature used on dry cat food distorts all the nutrients in the food; this means the cat will be consuming sub-standard foods, or those that lack few or no nutrients at all.
 Desiccated foods tend to have a longer shelf life which is not really good as the cat needs to consume fresh food.
 Refrigerated food is alright but the fresher it is the better for the cat.

 2. Protein Packed Dishes: Encourage serving the cat a diet that is packed with protein.
 Proteins are really essential for cats of all ages.
 However, precaution must be taken as to which protein is given to the cat, and how much is administered as well.
 More mature cats tend to be lactose intolerant.
 Cat owners may observe that once their cats grow older they may even have loose bowels once they consume dairy products.
 Therefore the amount which they ingest should be reduced.